ROOF SAFETY REGULATIONS Explained

 A common concern when installing roof safety systems is the potential impact on a building's architectural design and aesthetic.
 However, compliance with roof safety regulations doesn't have to come at the expense of your building's appearance.

 At Safetylyne, we specialise in custom solutions that address both safety and design.
-For example, our collapsible guardrails remain hidden when not in use, folding away to maintain the building's clean lines and opening only when needed for maintenance or safety purposes.
+For example, our collapsible guardrails remain hidden when not in use, folding away to maintain the building's aesthetics and only erected when needed for maintenance or safety purposes.
 We also offer safety systems in a variety of colours, ensuring that stairs, guardrails, and platforms blend seamlessly with the building's aesthetic.

 Roof Platforms with HVAC screens not only enhance safety but are designed to conceal equipment, improving the overall look of your building.
 Whether you need roof access systems, plant decks, or solutions for facade maintenance access, Safetylyne provides innovative options that balance safety, compliance, and visual appeal.